buahaha/discordproxy/docs/development.md

 - HTTP response code (e.g. 404 if a request user does not exist)
 - JSON error code (e.g. 30007 when the maximum number of webhooks is reached )

-We have mapped the HTTP response code to gRPC status codes.
-In addition the details field will contain the full information as JSON object.
+Discord Proxy will map the HTTP response code from Discord to a gRPC status codes.
+In addition the details field will contain the full error information as JSON object.

 ### gRPC status codes